 - Edamame Beans

-You can also use tofu in place of the ground pork.
+You can also use tofu or ground chicken place of the ground pork.

-Just Sauté the vegetables in olive oil and a small amount of sesame oil and you are good to go.
+Just Sauté the vegetables in olive oil and you are good to go.

 What kind of cabbage can you use?

-You’ve got 4 types of cabbage to choose from:
+You've got 4 different types of cabbage to choose from:

 - Green Cabbage: This is the basic cabbage that you think of when someone says “cabbage”.
 And unless you are shopping at a large grocery store, this is going to be the only cabbage available.
 But that is ok, because the pork dumplings work great with this kind of cabbage.